jiaw1/sport-matchmaking/README.md

 docker build -t sport-matchmaking-frontend .
 ```

-Optionally push the image to your chosen Container Image Repository.
+Optionally push the image to your Container Image Repository of choice.

 ### Run on Kubernetes